UbiqueInnovation/ubkit-ios/Documentation/Usage.md

 ```

 ### Failure Recovery
 Each data task offers a way to add logic to recover from failures.
-A `DataTaskFailureRecoveryStrategy` gets called after the data task fails and not in case of a success.
+A `NetworkingTaskRecoveryStrategy` gets called after the data task fails and not in case of a success.
 You can conform to this protocol and create your own recovery strategies and chose to not recover, recover and pass data/response, fail but offer recovery option or finally recover and request a restart of the task.
 ```swift
 let recovery = NoNetworkFailureRecovery() dataTask.addFailureRecoveryStrategy(recovery)